 Trespass to Land

 Does your neighbor keep hitting golf balls into your yard?
 Are kids constantly cutting through your property to get to the park?
 In most states, these actions represent an intentional tort known as trespass to land.

-Trespass to land occurs when a person intentionally enters someone else’s property without permission.
-The only intent required for this claim, is the intent to enter the property.
-So even if your neighbors accidently cross from their property into your lot, they can be liable for trespass.
+Trespass to land occurs when a person intentionally enters someone else's property without permission.
+The only intent required for this claim is the intent to enter the property.
+So even if your neighbors accidentally cross from their property into your lot, they can be liable for trespass.
 A trespass can also occur if someone causes a physical item, like a golf ball, to enter your property.
 Substantial injury is not required.

 Proving Trespass to Land Claim

 In order to prove that a defendant is liable for trespass to land, you'll typically have to show that four distinct actions occurred:

 - Entry: The defendant must intend to enter the land that is the subject of the trespass.
-It’s not required that the defendant intended to do so wrongfully.
-So entering land by mistake can be a trespass in some states.
-Causing an object or thing to enter someone’s property can also be considered trespass.
+It's not required that the defendant intended to do so wrongfully.
+Thus, entering land by mistake can be a trespass in some states.
+Causing an object or thing to enter someone's property can also be considered trespass.

 - Property of another: A trespass claim must be brought by a person with a legal interest in the property, such as an owner or a third person such as a tenant.